saucermanlab/Netflux2/README.txt

 Inhibition '!' is used only for reactants.

 To do:
-Cleanup- clear ploads directory at start, clear flask session data Error handling
+Cleanup- clear uploads directory at start, clear flask session data Error handling
 More work needed on model2xgmml.py